Rewrite order

 In theoretical computer science, in particular in automated reasoning about formal equations, reduction orderings are used to prevent endless loops.
 Rewrite orders, and, in turn, rewrite relations, are generalizations of this concept that have turned out to be useful in theoretical investigations.

 Motivation

-Intuitively, a reduction order R relates two formal expressions s and t if t is properly "simpler" than s in some sense.
+Intuitively, a reduction order R relates two terms s and t if t is properly "simpler" than s in some sense.